Optum/kong-splunk-log/README.md

 # Kong Splunk Log
 ## Overview
-Kong plugin designed to log API transactions to Splunk.
+Kong plugin designed to log API transactions to Splunk using the Splunk HTTP collector.

 Kong provides many great logging tools out of the box, this is a modified version of the Kong HTTP logging plugin that has been refactored and tailored to work with Splunk.